 You can have the best product in the world and have your marketing down pat but still not sell anything if you’re talking to the wrong people.
 The opposite is also true: you can have a mediocre product and a mediocre message and be talking to the perfect audience and get great results.
 It all comes down to who you’re talking to.

 The advantage that Facebook gives you is the ability to find a large audience that is interested in your products and services so that you can keep using the same message and product over a longer period of time.
-It’s not uncommon to be able to identify audiences of 500,000 to 1,000,000 people in smaller niches and in the multiple millions in larger niches.
+It’s not uncommon to be able to identify audiences of 500,000 to 1,000,000 people in smaller niches and in the ten to twenty million or more in larger niches.

-Although there may be only a few people in your immediate area who want your product or service, the many people who use Facebook regularly allow you to reach large numbers of your ideal prospects affordably.
+Although there may be only a few people in your immediate area who want your product or service, the many people who use Facebook regularly allow you to reach large numbers of your ideal prospects affordably anywhere in the world.

 The challenge with Facebook is knowing where to look for those prospects and how to test and see whether they are interested in your products.